Spectral distances on RCD spaces: Spectral distance in the sense of B erard-Besson-Gallot

 and

-In particular, combining the above with Corollary \ref{cordeg}, we see that $\dist_{\mathrm{Spec}}^t$ defines a distance on the set of all isomorphism classes of compact $\RCD(K, N)$ spaces with the total measures $1$. \end{proposition} \begin{proof} Since (\ref{2}) is a corollary of (\ref{1}), let us prove (\ref{1}) only.
+In particular, combining the above with Corollary \ref{cordeg}, we see that $\dist_{\mathrm{Spec}}^t$ defines a distance on the set of all isometry classes as metric measured spaces of compact $\RCD(K, N)$ spaces with total measures $1$. \end{proposition} \begin{proof} Since (\ref{2}) is a corollary of (\ref{1}), let us prove (\ref{1}) only.
 The triangle inequality for the Hausdorff distance yields